-Injuries caused by an Uber, Lyft or Sidecar driver is the responsibility of the company, the driver and their insurance companies, right?
+Injuries caused by an Uber or Lyft driver are the responsibility of the company, the rideshare driver, and their insurance companies, right?
 You simply want to be covered for your injuries.
-It appears, however, that the ridesharing companies and their drivers have been in disputes with their insurance carrier.
-Predictably, it is the insurance companies that want to limit their liability, but why should you be caught in the middle of that battle between insurers?
+It appears, however, that the ridesharing companies and their drivers have been in disputes with their insurance carriers.
+Predictably, it is the rideshare services' insurance companies that want to limit their liability, but why should you be caught in the middle of that battle between insurers?

 Ridesharing is growing due to its benefits.
-Uber often provides quicker pick up and cheaper service than regular taxis.
-Uber's requirements for its drivers and cars mean you will ride in a newer, well-equipped and clean car knowing that the driver has passed a background, driving and security check.
+Uber often provides quicker pick-up and cheaper service than regular taxis.
+Uber's requirements for its rideshare drivers and cars mean you will ride in a newer, well-equipped, and clean car knowing that the driver has passed a background, driving, and security check.
 What could be wrong?
-Insurance providers failing to accept responsibility for collisions looks to be the issue.
+Insurance providers' failure to accept responsibility for a rideshare car accident or accidents looks to be the issue.

-How Illinois courts resolve these responsibility issues will determine whether you can collect damages for injuries suffered in an accident with an Uber or Lyft driver, whose insurance company is responsible, and most importantly, how much insurance is available.
+How Illinois courts resolve these responsibility issues will determine whether you can collect damages for injuries suffered in a rideshare car accident with an Uber or Lyft driver, whose insurance company is responsible, and most importantly, how much insurance is available.

-Debate over Whose Insurance Provides Coverage for Rideshare Injuries
+The Debate over Whose Insurance Provides Coverage for a Rideshare Accident

-Trolling: Drivers have their phone app open, have logged on to the network indicating they are available to accept a ride, but currently have not accepted a call to provide transportation.
-Until recently, Uber claimed it was not liable for any accident that occurred when a driver was available but had not received a call.
+Trolling: Drivers have their phone app open and have logged on to the network indicating they are available to accept a ride, but currently have not accepted a call to provide transportation.
+Until recently, Uber's insurance claimed it was not liable for any accident that occurred when a driver was available but had not received a call.

-A San Francisco Uber driver struck and killed a six-year old girl while the driver was logged on to the Uber app, but was between fares.
+A San Francisco Uber driver struck and killed a six-year-old girl while the driver was logged on to the Uber app, but was between fares.
 After nearly two years of litigation, with Uber denying liability, Uber finally agreed to settle the case.
-The company issued a statement saying that it now expanded its insurance to “cover accidents that occur while drivers are not providing transportation service for hire but are logged onto the Uber network and available to accept a ride.”
+The company issued a statement saying that it now expanded liability coverage in its insurance to “cover accidents that occur while drivers are not providing transportation service for hire but are logged onto the Uber network and available to accept a ride.”

 Heading to Pick Up Passenger: Drivers have accepted a match and are on their way to pick up the rider.